Styl-Plus: History

 Styl-Plus has been dubbed Africa's "Boyz II Men" due to their ability to deliver heartfelt emotional ballads.
-The successful group of talented artists with their vocal harmonies, catchy tunes, melodies, R&B style, combined with meaningful and storytelling lyrics are a union between English and their native tongue Yoruba, spoken in Nigeria.

 Styl-Plus's first two albums include tracks like "Olufunmi", "Imagine That", "Run Away", "Call My Name", "Stay Alive" and "Four Years".
 Other releases include "Unbreakable", "Ready to Go", "On the Dance Floor" featuring Jesse Jagz, "Ka Fo Lo (Let's Fly Away)", "Jekeserelo" featuring Chics Bad Boy Slim (produced by Tunde Akinsanmi) and "Baby Mo".

 Releases

 In late October 2003, under the old management (Joey & T-Jazz), they released two singles to radio stations.

 In February 2006, they released their highly anticipated 11 track debut album "Expressions".
-The spectacular, star-studded album launch in Abuja and Lagos was rumored to have cost over N10 million (about $75,000) making it the most expensive album launch in Nigerian history.

 In August 2012, the group released "Alive" featuring rapper, Sunky.

 Their singles "Olufunmi" and "Runaway" were amongst the most requested love songs on all the major Nigerian R&B radio stations between 2004 and 2005.
 "Imagine That" is the lead single from their official debut album, Expressions.
 It has also been a massive chart topper, and has been used in numerous shows, including the pioneer edition of Big Brother Nigeria.

 Other songs like "Four Years" and " Iya Basira" were campus hits at the time of their release.
 Most graduating students still play "Four Years" at their send off party at various universities all over Nigeria.

 In December 2016, Shifi and Zeal was signed up by Eskimo Records and shortly released a new single "Aso Ibora" (meaning blanket) a day before Valentine in 2017.